The History of Christianity II: From the Reformation to the Modern Megachurch

 Overall, The History of Christianity II: From the Reformation to the Modern Megachurch is an engaging, informative, and thought-provoking course that provides a fresh perspective on the evolution of Christianity.
 Whether you are a student of religion, a member of a religious community, or simply interested in history and culture, this course will provide you with a deeper understanding of one of the world's most significant religions.

-The History of Christianity II: From the Reformation to the Modern Megachurch is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on November 10, 2017.
+The History of Christianity II: From the Reformation to the Modern Megachurch is a series that ran for 1 seasons (36 episodes) between November 10, 2017 and on The Great Courses Signature Collection

 Filter by Source